jimoneil/GAB2018/README.md

 Now create a new route called _alertsRoute_ that uses _Device Events_ as the _Data Source_ and your new Service Bus queue (_alertsEP_) as the _Endpoint_.

-In previous routes, the _Query String_ was left blank, indicating all events would be processed on a given route.
+In previous routes, the _Routing query_ was set to _true_, indicating all events would be processed on a given route.
 Here, you want to forward only those events where the temperature is out of range.
-That condition is captureed in a header of the messages sent from the device.
+That condition is captured in a header of the messages sent from the device.
 The header name is _temperatureAlert_ and it has a value of 'true' or 'false' (as a string).
 So the _Query string_ needed here is *temperatureAlert = 'true'*

 You can see if alert messages are reaching your queue by selecting the queue in the Service Bus **Overview** blade and it should bring up a graphical view of the queue including an _Active Message Count_ that reflects the number of alert messages received.